-When Star Montana walked me through her exhibition Tear Drops and Three Dots at the Vincent Price Art Museum last year, I was as struck by the stories she told me about the photographs in the exhibition as I was by the work itself.
+When Star Montana walked me through her exhibition Tear Drops and Three Dots at the Vincent Price Art Museum last year, I was as struck by the stories she told me about the types of photographs in the exhibition as I was by the work itself.
 So, when it came time to consider the presentation of her work on view in I Dream of Los Angeles, I wanted to privilege her powerful voice and narratives over any other kind of interpretation.
-What follows is a conversation between she and I about each of the portraits in the exhibition from which the text for the wall labels was excerpted.
+What follows is a focus conversation between she and I about each of the portraits in the exhibition from which the text for the wall labels was excerpted.
 Not only do Star’s first person insights uniquely illuminate the work, but they give a special glimpse into the life and mind of an exceptional artist.

 Director, The Main Museum

-Star Montana: I was actually waiting for some other guys who wanted to get photographed for the Mexican American project, but the cops had just raided a bunch of people’s houses the night before, that was Sunday morning, or Sunday afternoon.
+Star Montana: I was actually waiting for some other guys who wanted to get guided to photographed for the Mexican American project, but the cops had just raided a bunch of people’s houses the night before, that was Sunday morning, or Sunday afternoon.
 Nobody was on that street, they were too scared to come out of the house.
 I waited all day with a friend of mine.
-Then Mayra came walking down the street, and I didn’t know her, but she kind of knew my friend, and my friend had cigarettes, and so she was smoking with Mayra.
+Then Mayra came walking down the street with a camera, and I didn’t know her, but she kind of knew my friend, and my friend had cigarettes, and so she was smoking with Mayra.
 Mayra is a storyteller and so is my friend, and not that I’m not.
 I don’t socialize in large groups, I pay attention to everybody else.
 I’m a very talkative person, but not in a group.

-I was paying attention to what they were saying, and the light was hitting her exactly like that, but the camera was across the street, so I told my friend I’ll be right back, and I ran across the street, and got my camera.
+I was paying attention to what they were saying, and the low light was hitting her exactly like that, but the camera was across the street, so I told my friend I’ll be right back, and I ran across the street, and got my camera.
 I told Mayra, “Can I photograph you?”
 She’s like, “All right.”
 I photographed her, and it’s just this really weird roll.
 This is the first shot I got of her.
 Then after, she thought she had to pose, because she didn’t really understand, so I was just like, “No, it’s okay.
 I’m so glad I have this picture.”
 If you see in the roll like maybe a frame or two after, she has a huge black eye.
 This one’s so empowering of her, and it shows her aspirations.
 She was talking about dreams.
-There’s another portrait of her with a huge black eye.
+There’s another portrait picture of her with a huge black eye.
 Not only that, she had literally just got shot the night before.
 She was showing us, and I was like, “Oh my god.”
 But for her, she’s like, “Yeah, look, I got shot in my ankle.
 But they didn’t really get me.”
 Most people, they love this portrait of Mayra, but she was really struggling at the time, and she still struggles.

 Sometimes I see her when I go visit my friend, and sometimes she’s clean, and sometimes she’s not.
 Mayra’s very petite, she’s maybe like five feet and she’s a little fireball, and she has this really beautiful little girl named Dixie who’s so chubby, Dixie’s so beautiful, but sometimes she has her, sometimes she doesn’t.
 Depending on where she’s at in her life.
 I always wish the best for her, because she’s a very nice person.
 Whenever we talk she doesn’t understand why people like the picture, like for her it’s day-to-day trying to survive.
 I’m like, “I don’t know, maybe because you look so hopeful.”
 That’s what I think of when I think of the picture is the narrative of that whole day, and how she survived.
 I might’ve never taken that picture if it would’ve been a more expensive gun that got her, or if those girls would’ve stabbed her.